 }

-We notice that the purely technical details like the URL, the JSON response and the HTTP status are now specified in the Java code.
-This allows making the Gherkin specification more focused on the behaviour, clearer and more concise.
-Hence, this test is now more maintainable and robust.
+We notice that the technical details, such as the URL, the JSON response, and the HTTP status, are now specified in the Java code.
+This makes the Gherkin specification more focused on the behaviour, clearer, and more concise.
+As a result, this test is now more maintainable and robust.

 Scenario: Get an error when trying to book a hotel with no vacancy